 .
 Select usbmon10

-then.
+, then.
 Fiddle a bit with the Windows program.
-You’re supposed to see some packets.
-Since you may have several devices on the bus, it’s good idea to filter out packets not belonging to our device.
+You are supposed to see some packets.
+Since you may have several devices on the bus, it’s a good idea to filter out packets not belonging to our device.
 Apply the following filter:

 usb.addr contains "10.2"